-COUNTY GETS TWO J. LOUIS GLENN EXTRA TEACHERS DIES AT AGE 84
+COUNTY GETS TWO J. LOUIS GLENN EXTRA TEACHERS

-Increased Enrollment Gives Local One of County's Earliest Rural Ed-School System Two More Tutors, Superintendent Says
+Increased Enrollment Gives Local School System Two More Tutors, Superintendent Says

-Two additional teachers have been allotted Watauga county on the bas- home at Sugar Grove Wednesday is of increased school enrollment morning, Oct.
-3. Funeral services county is far larger than ever be- during the first two weeks of were conducted from Antioch Bapfore, and that indications are the school, it is revealed by S. F. Hor-weed is curing out in very good ton, county superintendent.
-One by the pastor, Rev. Will Cook, and shape and with good color, in spite teacher has been allotted by the Rev. W. C. Payne, a former pastor. of the unfavorable weather which state board of education to the Deep The Masons of Snow Lodge, of Gap school, and the other to the which Mr. Glenn was a member for Boone demonstration school.
+Two additional teachers have been allotted Watauga county on the basfore, and that indications are the school, it is revealed by S. F. Hor- tist Church Friday afternoon, Oct.
+5, ton, county superintendent.
+One teacher has been allotted by the Rev. W. C. Payne, a former pastor.
+State board of education to the Deep The Masons of Snow Lodge, of Boone demonstration school.

-ever, Mr. Coleman is positive that schools of the county have been ap- the family cemetery.
-Granddaughthe bumper crop can be handled proved, says Mr. Horton, and have ters and friends of the family were been in operation during the month flower girls. greater satisfaction than has been of September.
-Improvements are of the county report a uniformly N. C. high attendance during the first day, October 12, and the schools auga's earliest rural educators, havwill close at noon that day if all ing taught more than 50 schools in teachers decide to attend the con- Watauga and Avery counties.
-In ference.
-Membership in the North his church and community he exerted their activity as members of the Carolina Teachers Association for ed his fine moral and Christian lead-Watauga county is 100 percent and ership. in the National Teachers Association around 90 percent.
+All lunchrooms in the larger schools of the county have been apbeen in operation during the month being made in some of the smaller open within a short time.
+All schools of the county report a uniformly N. C. high attendance during the first month.

+Teachers of the Northwestern district will meet in High Point Friday, October 12, and the schools will close at noon that day if all teachers decide to attend the conference.
+Membership in the North his church and community he exert-Carolina Teachers Association for Watauga county is 100 percent and in the National Teachers Association around 90 percent.